slackapi/slack-health-score/README.md

 Two important notes about the API tokens this action relies on:

 1. The `github_token` input is used to create a status check on PRs/commits and report the health score using this GitHub API.
 Therefore, this token must have `checks: write` permission.
 As you can see in the above example workflow YAML, this is explicitly provided to the job via `permissions: checks: write`.
 2. The `codecov_token` input is used to _retrieve_ code coverage details from codecov.io.
 You _cannot_ use the CodeCov "Global Upload" token as it has insufficient permissions to access CodeCov's HTTP API.
-You _must_ use a human-generated API token for this input.
+You _must_ use [a human-generated API token][codecov-token] for this input.

 ## Usage